 To schedule bagpipe lessons or for more information, please contact Bob through the Contact page.

-The standard rate per lesson is $30 for one hour via Skype.
+The standard rate per lesson is $40 for one hour via Skype, Zoom, or Facetime.
 For lessons at other locations, such as your home, rates will vary depending on distance.